New Puppy Checklist

 Before Getting a New Puppy

-Welcoming any new animal into your home is a big responsibility, but puppies are especially so as you’re not only taking on their care but also the surety that you will raise them properly so they can grow into happy, healthy and well-rounded adult dogs.
-This requires not only a lot of patience but also time and money to ensure you’re meeting all the necessary requirements.
+Welcoming any new animal into your home is a big responsibility.
+Still, puppies are significant as you’re taking on their care and the commitment to raise them properly so they can grow into happy, healthy, and well-rounded adult dogs.
+This requires a lot of patience, time, and money to ensure you’re meeting all the requirements.

 Before you get a new puppy, ask yourself the following:

-• Cost - Have you heard the saying, “Don’t get the pet if you can’t afford the vets”?
-Well, this applies to puppies who will need to go to the vet frequently before they even reach a year old.
-Plus, you’re not only buying the puppy itself or paying an adoption fee, you’ll also need to buy all their essentials, pay for insurance, and the ongoing costs of food and leashes as they grow.
+- Cost—Have you heard the saying, “Don’t get the pet if you can’t afford the vet”?
+This applies to puppies who must go to the vet frequently before they even reach a year old.
+Plus, you’re not only buying the puppy itself or paying an adoption fee: you’ll also need to buy all their essentials, insurance, and the ongoing costs of food and leashes as they grow.

-• Time - New puppies shouldn’t be left alone for longer than 2 hours and will need constant company, entertainment, walking and training throughout their day when they’re young.
-If you don’t have the time to spend at home with them, then you may need to consider doggy daycare or dog sitter options or opt for a more low-maintenance pet.
+- Time—New puppies shouldn’t be left alone for longer than 2 hours and will need constant company, entertainment, walking and training throughout their day when they’re young.
+If you don’t have time to spend with them at home, you may need to consider doggy daycare or dog sitter options or opt for a more low-maintenance pet.
 And this doesn’t just go for when they're puppies, but their entire life.
-Do you have the time to commit to their care, exercise and enrichment every day?
+Do you have the time to commit to their daily care, exercise, and enrichment?

-• Your Home - Is your home suitable to accommodate a new puppy and then an adult dog?
-Do you have proper access to a garden where they can run and play, or at least a space they can go to the bathroom outside of walks?
-Is there enough space for all their essentials and can you make your home suitable dog-safe?
+- Your Home—Is your home suitable to accommodate a new puppy and then an adult dog?
+Do you have proper access to a garden where they can run and play, or at least a space where they can go to the bathroom without walking?
+Is there enough space for all their essentials, and can you make your home suitable for a dog?
 Is everyone in your home (current pets included) open to having a new puppy around?

-• Research - Have you done the appropriate research for owning a new puppy, especially if they’re purebred?
-Have you looked into the exercise, enrichment and nutritional needs of their individual breed and any potential health risks they may be prone to?
+- Research—Have you researched appropriately for owning a new puppy, especially if they’re purebred?
+Have you looked into the exercise, enrichment and nutritional needs of their breed and any potential health risks they may be prone to?
 Are you ready to change your life and home to accommodate these needs suitably?

 If the answer to these questions is a resounding yes, then you’re on the right track!

-Once you’ve decided on your puppy and are waiting for the big day of bringing them home, it’s important that you make your home as safe as possible.
-Puppies are known to be very excitable a have a tendency to chew things, especially as they teethe or their adult teeth begin to come in.
+Once you’ve decided on your puppy and are waiting for the big day of bringing them home, you must make your home as safe as possible.
+Puppies are very excitable and tend to chew things, especially as they teethe or their adult teeth begin to come in.

 To make your home puppy-safe, make sure to:

-• Keep any loose or hanging wires out of their way or securely wrap and fix them so your puppy can’t chew or get tangled in them.
+- Keep loose or hanging wires out of their way or securely wrap and fix them so your puppy can’t chew or get tangled in them.

 Puppy Essentials